Quantum Error Correction for Quantum Memories

-The {\em code space} of a code $C$ encoding $k$ qubits is spanned by the codewords $\ket{\overline{x}}$ where $x$ is a $k$-bitstring.
+The {\em code space} of a code $C$ encoding $k$ qubits is spanned by codewords $\ket{\overline{x}}$ where $x$ is a $k$-bitstring.
 In general these codewords $\ket{\overline{x}}$ will be highly entangled states.
-All states in the codespace obey the parity checks, meaning that the parity check operators have eigenvalue $+1$ for all states in the code space.
-In other words, the parity checks act trivially on the code space).
+All states in the code space obey the parity checks, meaning that the parity check operators have eigenvalue $+1$ for all states in the code space (we say that the parity checks act trivially on the code space).
 The parity checks are all represented by mutually commuting multi-qubit Pauli operators.
 The logical operators of a quantum error-correcting code are non-unique as we can multiply them by the trivially-acting parity check operators to obtain equivalent operators.
 For example, $\overline{Z}$ for the 3-qubit code is either $Z_1$ or $Z_2$, or $Z_3$ or $Z_1 Z_2 Z_3$ as all these operators have the same action $\ket{\overline{+}} \leftrightarrow \ket{\overline{-}}$.